Representable tangent structures for affine schemes: Background on tangent category theory

 \subsection{Representable tangent categories and infinitesimal objects}

 We now briefly review representable tangent structures which, as the name suggests, is when the tangent bundle functor is representable.
 To do so, we must ask our tangent categories to have finite products and that the tangent bundle functor preserves them.
-So for a category $\X$ with finite products, we denote the product by $\times$ and the (chosen) terminal object by $\ast$.
+So for a category $\X$ with finite products, we shall denote the product by $\times$ and the (chosen) terminal object by $\ast$.

-\begin{definition} A (\textbf{Rosick\'y}) \textbf{Cartesian tangent category} \cite[Definition 2.8]{cockett:tangent-cats} consists of a (Rosick\'y) tangent category $(\X,\TT)$ with finite products, preserved by the tangent bundle functor, so in particular $\T(A \times B) \cong \T A \times \T B$ and $\T \ast \cong \ast$. \end{definition}
+\begin{definition} A (\textbf{Rosick\'y}) \textbf{Cartesian tangent category}~\cite[Definition 2.8]{cockett:tangent-cats} consists of a (Rosick\'y) tangent category $(\X,\TT)$ with finite products, preserved by the tangent bundle functor, so in particular $\T(A \times B) \cong \T A \times \T B$ and $\T \ast \cong \ast$. \end{definition}

-Recall that in a category $\X$ with finite products, an exponentiable object is an object $D$ for which the functor $D \times -$ admits a left adjoint, often denoted by $(-)^D$.
-While an endofunctor $F\colon \X \to \X$ is said to be representable if there is an object $D$ such that $F$ is a left adjoint of $D \times -$, so in particular $F \cong (-)^D$.
-In this case, we say that $F$ is represented by the exponentiable object $D$, or that $D$ represents the functor $F$.
+Recall that in a category $\X$ with finite products, an \textbf{exponentiable object} is an object $D$ for which the functor $D \times -$ admits a left adjoint, often denoted by $(-)^D$.
+Moreover, an endofunctor $F\colon \X \to \X$ is said to be \textbf{representable} if $F \cong (-)^D$, for some exponentiable object $D$.
+In this case, we say that $F$ is represented by $D$, or that $D$ represents the functor $F$.

-\begin{definition} A \textbf{representable tangent structure}~\cite[Section~5.7]{cockett:tangent-cats} on a category $\X$ with finite products is a tangent structure $\TT$ such that for every positive integer $n$, there exists an object $D_n$ of $\X$ such that the functor $\T_n\colon\X\to\X$ is left adjoint to the functor $D_n\times-\colon\X\to\X$.
-In other words, each $\T_n$ is representable and is represented by $D_n$, where by convention we say that $D\=D_1$ represents the tangent bundle functor $\T$.
+\begin{definition} A \textbf{representable tangent structure}~\cite[Section~5.7]{cockett:tangent-cats} on a category $\X$ with finite products is a tangent structure $\TT$ such that for every positive integer $n$, the functor $\T_n\colon\X\to\X$ is a representable functor.
 A \textbf{representable tangent category} is a Cartesian tangent category whose tangent structure is representable. \end{definition}

+By spelling out the definition, a representable tangent structure turns out to consist of a tangent structure on a category $\X$ with finite products together with a sequence $\{D_n\}_{n\in\N}$ of exponentiable objects of $\X$ such that, for each $n$, $D_n$ represents the endofunctor $\T_n$.
+By convention, we shall write $D\=D_1$ for the exponentiable object representing the tangent bundle functor $\T$.